VaravinaAlla/VaravinaAlla/README.md

 ### About me
 QA Engineer with 3+ years of experience working with web and mobile applications using both back-end (API, DB) and front-end (GUI, functional) testing methods.
 A goal-oriented with analytical thinking, able to pick up new skills, and technologies quickly.

 I've finished the Java and JavaScript/TypeScript Automation testing courses and I'm looking for an opportunity to be Junior QA Automation.

 ### 🛠️ Technical Skill
 - Manual testing: Functional, UI, Regression, Usability, Cross-browser testing, Smoke, API, Integration, Exploratory, Web&Mobile testing;
-- Creation test documentation (checklists, test cases, bug reports);
+- Creation of test documentation (checklists, test cases, bug reports);
 - API/UI Automation testing.

 ### ⚙️ Languages and tools: